zendbit/zendflow/README.md

 # ZendFlow
 High performance asynchttpserver and web framework for nim language.
-This is ready for production :-) better run under nginx proxy.
+This is ready for production :-) better run under nginx proxy. **for this release not supported windows, need to changes the zf.nims shell cmd to support windows system**

 ## Install Nim Lang